Consumer Information

 -

-ºÚÁÏÕýÄÜÁ¿ FERPA policy statement can be found at the Admissions and Records.
+ºÚÁÏÕýÄÜÁ¿'s FERPA policy statement can be found on the Admissions & Records webpage.

 Download HEERF reporting information for quarter ended 6/30/24